Raspberry Ice Cream

 • Add remaining ingredients.
 Pour the hot mixture into an 8-cup measuring cup or large bowl.
 Let it cool slightly and then add the remaining 3/4 cup of sugar, the heavy cream, and vanilla extract.
 Whisk well.

 • Chill.
 Pour the pureed raspberries into the ice cream mixture and whisk to combine.
-Place in the refrigerator until very cold.
+Cover the liquid mixture with plastic wrap, and refrigerate for at least four hours before churning.
+The mixture should be VERY COLD!

 • Churn ice cream.
 Start your 2-quart ice cream maker (I use a KitchenAid Attachment – linked below.) and pour the chilled ice cream mixture into the ice cream maker bowl (the attachment) while it’s running.
 Let the mixer churn until the ice cream sets.